dariooddenino/dariooddenino.github.io/_posts/2017-08-10-reason-react-router-dom.md

 categories: reason
 ---

-[This repository](https://github.com/dariooddenino/bs-react-router-dom) contains simple bindings for [react-router-dom](https://www.npmjs.com/package/react-router-dom) v4.
+[This repository](https://github.com/dariooddenino/bs-react-router-dom) contains simple bucklescript bindings for [react-router-dom](https://www.npmjs.com/package/react-router-dom) v4.

 There are some small differences in usage, mainly depending on how reason-react wants components to be passed as props.